rcjj98/tp/docs/DeveloperGuide.md

 ### Import Feature

-The import feature takes in a csv file and adds all the job applicants stored by the csv file back into the application.
+The import feature takes in a csv file and adds all the job applicants stored in the csv file back into the application.

+The csv file structure needs to follow the file structure as defined by the [export feature](#Export Feature).

 #### Implementation